sivaprasad2003/Jarvis/README.md

 *   🔐 **Face Authentication Login**: Securely authenticate using your face.
 Drop images of known users into `known_faces/` or seamlessly enroll new users via voice.
 *   🎧 **True Background Voice Recognition**: Uses `SpeechRecognition` to run silently in the background, gracefully ignoring ambient chatter and TV noise until the wake word is spoken.
 *   🧠 **Conversational Gemini AI**: Fully integrated with Google Generative AI (`gemini-2.5-flash`).
 Say "activate AI mode" to drop the wake word requirement and chat naturally.
+*   🤖 **Offline AI with Ollama**: Local LLM support using TinyLlama for instant responses, code generation, and intent classification without internet dependency.
 *   🧏‍♂️ **Native SAPI5 TTS Engine**: Custom-integrated native Windows TTS (`SAPI.SpVoice`) running on its own dedicated Thread Queue.
 JARVIS never hangs, never skips lines, and delivers flawless, synchronous vocal responses.
 *   🚀 **Ghost-Protocol App Launcher**: Take native OS control.
 Say `open [app name]` and JARVIS instantly executes a macro to press your Windows key, securely type the application name, and launch it (just like a human would).
 *   🎥 **Real-time Object Detection**: Uses OpenCV to analyze your camera feed and vocally describe what he sees when asked.